versionone/VersionOne.Localization/README.md

 ### WebLocalizer

 Localization service that implements `ILocalizerResolver` interface for a typical web application, normally configured as a singleton via a DI container.
-It lazily creates an instance of `LocalizationManager` configured for `en` default culture with `Base` and `Custom` template sets, and uses an instance of `FileTemplateSetLoader` to load localizer template sets from text files in a folder on disk specified by the `stringsPath` constructor argument.
-It implements the `ILocalizerResolver.Resolve()` method by delegating to a `Localizer` instance produced by `LocalizationManager` for the current UI culture specified via `CultureInfo.CurrentUICulture`.
+It lazily creates an instance of `LocalizationManager` configured for `en` default culture with `Base` and `Custom` template sets, and uses an instance of `FileTemplateSetLoader` to load localizer template sets from text files in a folder on disk specified by the `stringsPath` constructor argument. **A** `Custom` **template set allows your customers to adjust existing "canned"** `Base` **localization in the field as needed by overriding specific localization terms.** `WebLocalizer` implements the `ILocalizerResolver.Resolve()` method by delegating to a `Localizer` instance produced by `LocalizationManager` for the current UI culture specified via `CultureInfo.CurrentUICulture`.
 It uses an instance of `FileSystemWatcher` configured to watch over the localizer template set files under the folder specified by `stringsPath`.
-When one of these files changes, it discards the current `LocalizationManager` instance and rereads the template set files. **This feature allows you to update your allowing localization templates to be updated at run-time without a web application restart**.
+When one of these files changes, the current `LocalizationManager` instance is discarded, and the updated localizer template sets are re-loaded during subsequent lazy `LocalizationManager` instantiation. **This feature allows you to update your localization templates at run-time without a web application restart.**

 ### NoopLocalizer

-Implements a stub `ILocalizerResolver`, returning the original `tag` verbatim as localized output value.
+Implements an `ILocalizerResolver.Resolve()` stub, returning the original `tag` verbatim without localizing it.

 ### web application

-This sample web application uses a global variable to keep a singleton `WebLocalizer` instance (created by `Application_Start()` event handler) configured for the `Strings` folder under the current web application root.
+This sample web application uses a global variable to keep a singleton `WebLocalizer` instance (created by the `Application_Start()` event handler) configured for the `Strings` folder under the current web application root.

 Current culture is set up for each HTTP request by the `Application_BeginRequest()` event handler, based on `Accept-Language` header sent by the client browser.